 For me, what I love most about The Monster Squad is that its creepy and it shows kids fighting monsters.
 It’s awesome that the kids can use all the things they know about monsters in order to save the day and win.
 It’s so cool that this new documentary can help share the love of this movie with more people, because I’m so happy my dad shared this movie with me.
 (CH)

 Wolfman’s Got Nards is a great celebration of The Monster Squad and I’m thankful to all those involved in making both this new doc and the original film for all the joy these entries give to me and my family.
 Keep your eyes peeled as the documentary makes its rounds in the film festival circuit and do you best to support it.
-In the coming month or so, the one and only Andre Gower will join us for a special horror themed episode of The FarOut KidsCast, too!
-Thanks to
+In the coming months, the one and only Andre Gower will join us for a special horror themed episode of The FarOut KidsCast, too!

 And, if you don’t love The Monster Squad, your opinion – as far as we’re concerned – is BOGUS!